 Q. Are classes offered on days other than Thursdays?

 A. No. If Thursdays cannot ever work for you, then you have 2 options.
-If you are working with a rabbi toward conversion to Judaism, the rabbi may waive the active participation requirement and allow you to audit the class by watching the video-recordings.
-With express permission from this rabbi, you may still earn the Certificate of Completion by writing a brief summary of learning after each video and submitting it as “proof of attendance.”
-The second option is to forego the Certificate of Completion and just audit the class independently.
+If you are working with a rabbi toward conversion to Judaism, the rabbi can waive the participation requirement, allowing you to watch recordings of class made online during fall term.
+Your sponsoring rabbi would assess your learning and, if appropriate, provide direction to JoAnn to issue a Certificate of Completion.
+The second option is to forego the Certificate of Completion and just audit the class independently by watching recordings of class made during fall term.
 There is no discount for this option as you still have full access to all the course material.

 Q. Do you offer classes over the summer?

 A. No. The course of 18 lectures is held twice each year, once in fall and again in spring.

 Q. Do I have to wait until the start of the next semester to join classes?

 A. No. Because the course is repeated twice during the year, you have the option to join after the start of the term and rollover your enrollment into the following semester.
 There is no extra cost to do this.
 Each class stands on its own and no prerequisite knowledge is required.
 Just be aware that for the 2023-24 academic year, fall classes are online only and spring classes are in-person only.

 Q. Is there homework or a test at the end of the term?

 A. Technically, no. The Intro to Judaism course does not utilize homework, tests or grading because it’s aim is experiential rather than academic.
 Even so, Judaism highly values learning and is set to an annual rhythm marked by holidays, life-cycle events, and Torah reading.
 We strongly encourage students to visit synagogue services, observe the Jewish holidays and attend events in the Jewish community as they are able.
 The only assigned reading during the term is the weekly Torah portion as the rabbis begin each class with a short discussion on the topic.